 – scroll down to see further images –

-This fine silver rosewater sprinkler is of solid, chased and pierced silver that has been parcel-gilded (the highlights have been plated with gold).
+This fine silver rosewater sprinkler is of solid, chased and pierced silver.

 Such sprinklers were used in India at important ceremonies such as weddings.
 They were also used to scent rooms, and were offered to guests as they arrived at an important home so that they might freshen up after a journey.

-Overall, this sprinkler is highly decorative and sculptural.
-The silverwork is very fine and the interplay between the gold and the silver is very pleasing.
-It sits solidly without rocking.
+Overall, this sprinkler is decorative and sculptural.
+The silverwork is fine and the sprinkler sits solidly without rocking.

 Terlinden, C., Mughal Silver Magnificence, Antalga, 1987.